pepsipu/blog-bikeshed/_posts/2021-10-9-a-serious-critique-of-ncl.md

 The reoccurring theme with NCL challenges is that they are **guessy**. **Guessy**, is really, *really*, **really** bad for learning and frustrating for competitors, and it's why bigger CTFs have standards in place to catch challenges like this to ensure they don't show up in the final revision of the competition.

-A document, known as the "[CTF Design Guidelines](https://bit.ly/ctf-design)", has been made by top players from top teams from around the world to separate *good* challenges and *bad* challenges, and it's shame almost every challenge in NCL falls into the latter.
+A document, known as the "[CTF Design Guidelines](https://bit.ly/ctf-design)", has been made by top players from top teams from around the world to separate *good* challenges and *bad* challenges, and it's a shame almost every challenge in NCL falls into the latter.

 A factor that adds to the ambiguity of a challenge is the lack of a certain correct answer for many questions.
 There isn't a flag format for many questions, which can be fine, but in the context of NCL, is an absolute nightmare to deal with.
 We'll talk about this when we discuss accuracy in NCL.